codeanticode/eliza/README.md

 To go back to the default script that is loaded when Eliza is initialized, call the readDefaultScript() function.

-For detailed instructions on how to modify the script file that determines how Eliza constructs the answers, check the following notes by Charles Hayden:
+For detailed instructions on how to modify the script file that determines Eliza's "behavior", read the following notes by Charles Hayden:
 http://chayden.net/eliza/instructions.txt

 FURTHER REFERENCES